jermp/psds/README.md

 - truncated Fenwick-Tree with blocks of leaves of b keys

-For a description and anlysis of all these data structures, see the paper [Practical Trade-Offs for the Prefix-Sum Problem](https://arxiv.org/pdf/2006.14552.pdf), by Giulio Ermanno Pibiri and Rossano Venturini.
+For a description and anlysis of all these data structures, see the paper **[Practical Trade-Offs for the Prefix-Sum Problem](https://onlinelibrary.wiley.com/doi/abs/10.1002/spe.2918)** (SPE 2020).

+Please, cite the paper if you use this library.

 Compiling the code <a name="compiling"></a>
 ------------------